Jaguar: A Primal Algorithm for Conjunctive Query Evaluation in Submodular-Width Time: Introduction

 \paragraph*{\bf Related work.} The introduction of the submodular width followed a long and substantial body of work defining and studying complexity measures of conjunctive queries, including hypertree width~\cite{GottlobLeoneScarcello02-hypertreedecomposisions,GottlobLeoneScarcello03-characterizations}, generalized hypertree width~\cite{ChenDalmau05-hypertree,AdlerGottlobGrohe07-hypergraphinvariants}, and fractional hypertree width~\cite{Marx10-approximating-fhw,GroheMarx14-fractional-edge-covers,GottlobLPR21-analysis-decompositions}; here, we have offered a sampling of references.
 For each conjunctive query $Q$, all of these measures provide upper bounds on the discussed exponent describing the running time of query evaluation on $Q$.
 Abo Khamis, Hu, and Suciu~\cite{DBLP:journals/pacmmod/KhamisHS25} introduced an algebraic extension of the submodular width whose corresponding algorithm can be seen as combining techniques used by PANDA with fast matrix multiplication.

 As mentioned, Fan, Koutris, and Zhao~\cite{fan_et_al:LIPIcs.ICALP.2023.127} presented techniques for lower bounding this discussed exponent and, for a number of queries, demonstrated (essentially) that the submodular width serves as a lower bound for combinatorial algorithms; these results thus in a sense show that, on these queries, PANDA and \primalalgo yield optimal running times---as combinatorial algorithms.
-Related lower bound technology was also developed by Bringmann and Gorbachev~\cite{10.1145/3717823.3718141}, who studied queries~$Q$ where $\subw(Q)<2$ and all relations are binary, although the queries they study are {\em aggregate} conjunctive queries over the tropical semiring $(\min, +)$.
-In some sense, using the tropical semiring is another way to rule out the use of fast matrix multiplication, thus enforcing combinatorial algorithms.
-These two works demonstrated lower bounds under established assumptions from fine-grained complexity.
+Related lower bound technology that also applies to non-combinatorial algorithms was developed by Bringmann and Gorbachev~\cite{10.1145/3717823.3718141}, who studied queries~$Q$ where $\subw(Q)<2$ and all relations are binary, and they focused on two variants of these queries: \begin{itemize} \item {\em Aggregate} queries over the {\em tropical semiring}, i.e., $(min, +)$. \item {\em Full} conjunctive queries, i.e., conjunctive queries {\em without projections}. \end{itemize} Bringmann and Gorbachev proved that in the regime where $\subw(Q)<2$ and all relations are binary, the submodular width serves as a lower bound for both query variants {\em even for non-combinatorial algorithms}, under well-accepted fine-grained complexity conjectures.
+In particular, for both aggregate queries over the tropical semiring and for full conjunctive queries, using fast matrix multiplication (FMM) cannot help lower the runtime.
+The intuition is that for the tropical semiring, FMM does not immediately apply because the tropical semiring does not have additive inverses, and for full conjunctive queries, FMM cannot does not help because it can only compute a join {\em followed by a projection}.\footnote{Given two relations $R(X,Y)$ and $S(Y,Z)$, FMM allows us to compute the join $R(X,Y) \Join S(Y,Z)$ followed by a projection $\pi_{X,Z}(R(X,Y) \Join S(Y,Z))$; however, it does not immediately allow us to list the $Y$-values, hence does not immediately compute the {\em full} join.} See~\cite{10.1145/3717823.3718141} for the formal lower bound arguments.

 Fan, Koutris, and Zhao~\cite{10.1145/3651588} presented a different form of lower bounds, namely, circuit lower bounds, relative to a measure related to the submodular width; we discuss this work further in Section~\ref{sec:conclusion}.

 \revision{\paragraph*{\bf Organization.} Preliminaries and notation are given in Section~\ref{sec:notation}.
 Section~\ref{sec:truncation-lemma} explains a key technical lemma that will be at the heart of the new \primalalgo algorithm.
 In Section~\ref{sec:example}, we present a warmup example that demonstrates the main ideas and intuition behind the algorithm.
 In Section~\ref{sec:algorithm}, we explain the general \primalalgo algorithm in detail.
 We prove its correctness and analyze its runtime in Section~\ref{sec:analysis}.
 Finally, in Section~\ref{sec:conclusion}, we conclude with a recap and some open problems.}